beeme1mr/docs-1/README.md

-# Flipt.io
+# Flipt Docs

-This is the future home of Flipt.io.
+This is the future documentation home of Flipt.

 ### Installation